 Roughly half of marriages are projected to end in divorce-60 percent of which have children-and many of these couples remarry.
 In 1996, about 7 percent of children, or five million children, lived with a step-parent, and estimates indicate that about one-third of all children today may live with step-parents before reaching adulthood.
-More than 90 percent of step-children live with their mother and a step-father.
-Step-families are at greater risk of dissolution than other marriages; about 60 percent of step-families are disrupted by divorce.
+More than 90 percent of step-children live

-In spite of their better economic circumstances on average, children in step-families face many of the same risks as children of nevermarried or divorced parents.
+In spite of their better economic circumstances on average, children in step-families face many of the same risks as children of never-married or divorced parents.
 They are more likely to have negative behavioral, health, and educational outcomes, and they tend to leave home earlier than children who live with both married biological parents.
-However, the effect sizes are small for many of these differences, and risk levels may vary according to race and level of socioeconomic disadvantage.
+However, the effect sizes are small for many of these differences,37 and risk levels may vary according to race and level of socioeconomic disadvantage.
 One study found that African American daughters in step-families were 92 percent less likely to have engaged in sex than African American daughters of single mothers.
-They were also less likely to become pregnant.
-Finally, children in stepfamilies are at increased risk for experiencing physical, emotional, and sexual abuse.
+They were also less likely to become pregnant.38 Finally, children in step-families are at increased risk for experiencing physical, emotional, and sexual abuse.39